vladimirvivien/streaming-runtime-go/examples/hello-streaming/README.md

 ## Hello-Streaming Example

-This directory contains a simple example that deploys a processor to processage streaming messages.
-The two components of this example are:
+This directory contains a simple example that deploys a Processor component to process streaming event data.

-* `message-gen` is a mock service that publishes message events to the defined topic
-* `message-proc` is a processor that listens for topic events and processes them

 ### Components
 The example uses several [streaming-runtime components](./manifests/hello-streaming.yaml) to define an event stream and a processor service that will receive the messages